Skip to content

 All the requests to manage your apps, need to you use Authtoken header.

-You can get this value in ~/.pumblerc file PUMBLE_ACCESS_TOKEN after you login with npx pumble-cli login
+You can find this value in ~/.pumblerc file, under PUMBLE_ACCESS_TOKEN key, after you log in with npx pumble-cli login.

 json